Chiff.com

 Get the latest updates, standings, player photos, history, and assorted U.S. Tennis Open trivia ...as New York City becomes the world capital of tennis in August and September.

-Polish women's tennis superstar Iga Swiatek returns to New York to defend her title at the US Open after last year's winning streak that vaulted her to the No. 1 position in the world of women's tennis.
+American women's tennis superstar Coco Gauff returns to New York to defend her title at the US Open after last year's stunning victory -- to became the first American teenager to win the US Open since Serena Williams in 1999.

 (all times ET)

-Just up ahead, check out the official 2023 US Tennis Open below with wall-to-wall overage on ESPN, ESPN 2, and ABC.
+Since the schedule changes little year to year, up ahead check out the tentative 2024 US Tennis Open schedule, and keep it here for official updates for wall-to-wall overage on ESPN, ESPN 2, and ABC.

 Date Time (ET) Round TV channel